i-am-bl/finance-tracker-express/README.md

   ├─ database           // Manages database connections, configurations, etc.
   ├─ errors             // Custom Error classes and error handling.
   ├─ middleware         // Middleware functions that process requests before reaching each controller.
-  ├─ models             // Defines the structure of data in teh application (e.g., database schemas).
+  ├─ models             // Defines the structure of data in the application (e.g., database schemas).
   ├─ routes             // Defines the API endpoints and their corresponding operations.
   ├─ services           // Encapsulates business logic for database interaction.
   └─ utilities          // Helper functions and utilities used throughout the application.